The Secret to Longevity and Healthy Hearts: A Minestrone Recipe for Soup Nights

 5 tablespoons no-salt-added tomato paste

-2 1/2 cups chopped Swiss chard (I used spinach)
+2 1/2 cups chopped Swiss chard, Kale, or Spinach.
+(I used spinach)

 1/2 cup rinsed and drained canned Great Northern Beans (I used a whole can of white kidney beans)